Finally, a Greenhouse that will Last a Lifetime

-We are absolutely delighted with our new greenhouse, finally we have our dream glasshouse and we intend to make the most of it.
+We are absolutely delighted with our new greenhouse, finally we have our dream greenhouse and we intend to make the most of it.

 When the Bradshaws from Norwich bought their dream home 30 years ago, they also inherited two dilapidated Victorian lean to greenhouses which, after many repair jobs over the course of 15 years, required replacing.

 Henry Bradshaw approached a local greenhouse provider who offered a wooden three quarter span greenhouse to replace the two old Victorian greenhouses.
 Having expressed his concerns at the time that the wood was not cedar and would rot after a few years, Henry was assured that it would be pressure treated and ‘would last a lifetime!’

 “It was soon apparent that the lifetime promised was relatively short, the ridge line collapsed two years ago making the repair uneconomic,” explains Henry.